spencerparkin/AudioDataLib/README.md

 myPlayer.EndPlayback(error);
 ```

-I'll be the first to admin that my API may be flawed, but the code works pretty well
+I'll be the first to admin that my API isn't perfect, but the code has worked pretty well
-so far with the MIDI files I've used with it.
+for me so far with the MIDI files I've used with it.
 Note that I've found that for accurate
 playback, the thread calling the `ManagePlayback` function needs to be a dedicated thread.

 ## Plans